-The Citrix Web Web App Firewall prevents security breaches, data loss, and possible unauthorized modifications to web sites that access sensitive business or customer information.
-It does so by filtering both requests and responses, examining them for evidence of malicious activity, and blocking those that exhibit such activity.
+The Citrix Web App Firewall prevents security breaches, data loss, and possible unauthorized modifications to websites that access sensitive business or customer information.
+It does so by filtering both requests and responses, examining them for evidence of malicious activity, and blocking requests that exhibit such activity.
 Your site is protected not only from common types of attacks, but also from new, as yet unknown attacks.
-In addition to protecting web servers and web sites from unauthorized access and misuse by hackers and malicious programs, the Web App Firewall provides protection against security vulnerabilities in legacy CGI code or scripts, other web frameworks, web server software, and the underlying operating systems.
+In addition to protecting web servers and websites from unauthorized access, the Web App Firewall protects against vulnerabilities in legacy CGI code or scripts, web frameworks, web server software, and other underlying operating systems.

-To use the Web App Firewall, you must create at least one security configuration to block connections that violate the rules that you set for your protected web sites.
-The number of security configurations that you might want to create depends on the complexity of your web site.
-In some cases, a single configuration is sufficient.
-In other cases, particularly those that include interactive web sites, web sites that access database servers, online stores with shopping carts, you might need several different configurations to best protect sensitive data without wasting significant effort on content that is not vulnerable to certain types of attacks.
+To use the Web App Firewall, you must create at least one security configuration to block connections that violate the rules that you set for your protected websites.
+The number of security configurations that you might want to create depends on the complexity of your website.
+Sometimes, a single configuration is sufficient.
+In other cases, particularly those that include interactive websites, websites that access database servers, online stores with shopping carts, you might need several different configurations to best protect sensitive data without wasting significant effort on content that is not vulnerable to certain types of attacks.
 You can often leave the defaults for the global settings, which affect all security configurations, unchanged.
 However, you can change the global settings if they conflict with other parts of your configuration or you prefer to customize them.

 Web application security

-Other web attacks are aimed at obtaining control of (or compromising) a web site or the server on which it operates, or both.
-A hacker who gains control of a web site or server can use it to host unauthorized content, act as a proxy for content hosted on another web server, provide SMTP services to send unsolicited bulk email, or provide DNS services to support such activities on other compromised web servers.
-Most web sites that are hosted on compromised web servers promote questionable or outright fraudulent businesses.
-For example, the majority of phishing web sites and child exploitation web sites are hosted on compromised web servers.
+Other web attacks are aimed at obtaining control of (or compromising) a website or the server on which it operates, or both.
+A hacker who gains control of a website or server can use it to host unauthorized content, act as a proxy for content hosted on another web server, provide SMTP services to send unsolicited bulk email, or provide DNS services to support such activities on other compromised web servers.
+Most websites that are hosted on compromised web servers promote questionable or outright fraudulent businesses.
+For example, most phishing websites and child exploitation websites are hosted on compromised web servers.

 Known web attacks

 - Buffer overflow attacks.
-Sending an extremely long URL, extremely long cookie, or other extremely long bit of information to a web server in hopes of causing it or the underlying operating system to hang, crash, or provide the attacker with access to the underlying operating system.
+Sending a long URL, long cookie, or long information to a web server causes the system to hang, crash, or provide unauthorized access to the underlying operating system.
 A buffer overflow attack can be used to gain access to unauthorized information, to compromise a web server, or both.

 - Cookie security attacks.
 Sending a modified cookie to a web server, usually in hopes of obtaining access to unauthorized content by using falsified credentials.

 - Forceful browsing.
-Accessing URLs on a web site directly, without navigating to the URLs by means of hyperlinks on the home page or other common start URLs on the web site.
-Individual instances of forceful browsing may simply indicate a user who bookmarked a page on your web site, but repeated attempts to access nonexistent content, or content that users should never access directly, often represent an attack on web site security.
+Accessing URLs on a website directly, without navigating to the URLs with hyperlinks on the home page or other common start URLs on the website.
+Individual instances of forceful browsing might indicate a user who bookmarked a page on your website, but repeated attempts to access nonexistent content, or content that users must never access directly, often represent an attack on website security.
 Forceful browsing is normally used to gain access to unauthorized information, but can also be combined with a buffer overflow attack in an attempt to compromise your server.